Pages

 Sixteen-year-old Mercury plans to start a new life on Oasis.
 Will it prove the Utopia he expects it to be?

-Thursday 14 April 2016
+Thursday, 14 April 2016

-Reread Book Review: The Harry Potter series (books 1-3) by J.K.
+Reread Book Review: The Harry Potter Series (Books 1-3) by J.K.
 Rowling

 Harry Potter statues

 If you know me at all, you will know that I'm a massive Harry Potter fan.
-I love anything Harry Potter - I've read the books and watched the movies countless times, I own all manner of Potter-related merchandise, I've even been to the Harry Potter Studio Tour... twice.
+I love anything Harry Potter - I've read the books and watched the movies countless times, I own all manner of Potter-related merchandise, and I've even been to the Harry Potter Studio Tour... twice.

 So with that in mind, what better books to pick up when I hit a reading slump?
 Due to various reasons, I haven't felt much like reading lately, so to get back into reading again (my tbr pile is still growing at an ever-expanding rate, even if I'm not reading anything!)
 I decided to reread the whole Harry Potter series again, for what seems like the 100th time!